lennardschober/ml-projects/README.md

 2. Fine-tuning on 500k images for 5 epochs with adversarial loss only.

 The training datasets include FFHQ, CelebA-HQ, and Synthetic Faces High Quality (SFHQ), resized to 256x256 for uniformity.

+More details, including the dataset, model implementation and results, can be found in the ```ColorizerGAN``` folder.

 #### Key Features:
 - Model: U-Net Generator + PatchGAN Discriminator.